 Homework is used as a way for students to practice what they have learned in the classroom.
 The time requirements and the frequency of homework will vary depending on a student's teacher, ability and grade level.
+Students who are absent from school for a valid cause (an excused absence) may make up missed homework in a reasonable timeframe.
 A copy of our homework policy can be found on our website.